Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 What is L-Norvaline?

-So, how does this apply to lifting?
+So, how does this apply to lifting weights?
 When you lift, the blood vessels dilate and cause blood pressure to reduce.
-This is what many know as vasodilation (x).
-With L-norvaline in the mix, it increases vasodilation and allows for greater pumps that will last longer.
-By increasing vasodilation, more nutrient-dense blood flows throughout the muscles for extended periods, giving more oxygen and energy to get extra lifts, while also affecting your recovery in a positive way.
+It’s what many know as vasodilation. (x) L-norvaline in the mix increases vasodilation and allows for great pumps that will last longer.
+More nutrient-dense blood flows throughout the muscles for extended periods caused by increasing vasodilation.
+It gives your body more oxygen and energy to get extra lifts while positively affecting your recovery.
 All of this together aids in producing better long-term results.

-There are certain checks and balances within the body to ensure proper function of all our necessary systems.
+There are certain checks and balances within the body to ensure the proper function of all your critical systems.
 The body is a fantastic symphony that, when healthy, works in harmony to create an ideal melodic tone.
 These checks and balances work specifically for L-norvaline as well.
-While the body is creating NO, at the same time, enzymes are being produced to inhibit and cap off the levels of NO within the body.
-L-norvaline, however, can step into this counteraction and block the NO from being capped off, allowing more NO to be created and released into the body.
+While the body is making NO, enzymes inhibit and cap off NO levels within the body.
+L-norvaline, however, can step into this counteraction and block the NO from being capped off, allowing the increase of more NO and then released into your body.
 With these increases in NO, you can expect heightened muscle pumps, enhanced muscle recovery and overall improved athletic performance.

 Sources of L-Norvaline

-Like all essential amino acids, the body is not able to produce it on its own, which means that L-norvaline needs to be obtained through food and supplementation.
-Because L-norvaline is part of aline, adequate protein intake is necessary for proper L-norvaline consumption.
-However, if you are a bodybuilder or highly athletic individual, there may be a good reason for upping your L-norvaline intake (within doctor recommended limits).
+Like all essential amino acids, the body cannot produce them independently, so L-norvaline goes into your body through food and supplementation.
+Because L-norvaline is part of valine, adequate protein intake is necessary for proper L-norvaline consumption.
+However, if you are a bodybuilder or highly athletic individual, there may be a good reason for upping your L-norvaline intake — within your doctor recommended limits.

+If you are a bodybuilder or have an interest in the subject, you might have heard of “stacks,” which feature combinations of various supplements to enhance your workout.
 One can find L-norvaline in many pre-workout supplement mixes, drinks and powders.
-Some blend it with other compounds and supplements show beneficial effects to those with athletic lifestyles.
-These pre-workout mixes typically utilize arginine to enlarge veins and also to create NO to encourage a surge in blood and oxygen to the various muscle groups.
-This process bolsters the ‘pump,’ which is usually what individuals are looking to get out of taking pre-workout supplements.
+Some blend it with other compounds, and supplements show beneficial effects to those with athletic lifestyles.
+These pre-workout mixes typically use arginine to enlarge veins and also to create NO to encourage a surge in blood and oxygen to the various muscle groups.
+This process bolsters the “pump,” which individuals are usually looking to get out of taking pre-workout supplements.

-Aside from the bodybuilding benefit mentioned above, there are other benefits that come with taking L-norvaline.
-Although the excess blood flow is one of the top reasons for taking this essential amino acid, it is good to understand how else this compound can improve your day-to-day life.
+Aside from the bodybuilding benefit mentioned above, other benefits come with taking L-norvaline.
+Although excess blood flow is one of the top reasons for taking this essential amino acid, it is good to understand how this compound can improve your day-to-day life.
+Some benefits include:

-Already mentioned, when NO production increases, blood vessels become dilated for extended periods.
+As already mentioned, when NO production increases, blood vessels become dilated for extended periods.
 When this occurs, extra blood flows throughout the body and enables core body temperature to remain more balanced.
 If the core body temperature is higher than usual, the body’s natural response is to cool itself down.
-Good blood flow makes that process easier and utilizes less energy to cool the body down.
-When your body uses less energy in one area, it can use it in other areas, such as pushing the intensity of your workouts and extending energy levels and stamina.
+Good blood flow makes that process more accessible and uses less energy to cool the body down.
+When your body uses less energy in one area, it can use it in other areas, such as pushing your workouts’ intensity and extending energy levels and stamina.

-L-norvaline is able to synthesize perindopril, which is an ACE inhibitor.
-ACE stands for angiotensin-converting enzyme and is part of one class of antihypertensives (x).
-These medications are taken regularly to aid in lowering blood pressure by encouraging blood vessels to relax and widen, which stimulates the free flow of nutrient-rich blood.
-ACE inhibitors are commonly prescribed to patients who have hypertension to lower blood pressure and encourage healthy flow throughout the body.
+L-norvaline can synthesize perindopril, which is an ACE inhibitor.
+ACE stands for angiotensin-converting enzyme and is part of one class of antihypertensives. (x) These medications, when taken regularly, can aid in lowering blood pressure by encouraging blood vessels to relax and widen, which stimulates the free flow of nutrient-rich blood.
+Medical doctors commonly prescribe aCE inhibitors to patients with hypertension to lower blood pressure and encourage healthy flow throughout the body.

-Because nitric oxide production aids in blood flow, it is also critical in creating pathways within the blood flow for penile erections (x).
-When the male body can produce more NO, this increase in blood flow enters the penis and the blood sinuses found in much of the penis volume.
-This increase in the blood sinuses then acts to compress the veins, which drains the blood from the penis.
-This uptick of inflow and outflow are what causes an erection and assists it in lasting longer.
+Because nitric oxide production aids in blood flow, it is also critical to creating pathways within the blood flow for penile erections. (x) When the male body can produce more NO, this increase in blood flow enters the penis and the blood sinuses in much of the penis volume.
+This increase in the blood sinuses then acts to compress the veins, draining the blood from the penis.
+This uptick of inflow and outflow causes an erection and assists it in lasting longer.